nf-core/website/markdown/usage/introduction.md

 subtitle: Get to grip with the key concepts used in nf-core pipelines.
 ---

+# We need a top level header here

 ## What is nf-core?

 nf-core is a community effort to collect a curated set of analysis pipelines built using [Nextflow](https://www.nextflow.io/docs/latest/index.html).